buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 I then do `hre.ethers.utils.formatEther(contractBalance)` to test out to see if my contract actually has a balance of 0.1.
 I use a function that `ethers` gives me here called `getBalance` and pass it my contract's address!

-But then, we also want to see if when we call `wave` if 0.0001 Ethereum is properly removed from the contract!!
+But then, we also want to see if when we call `wave` if 0.0001 Ether is properly removed from the contract!!
 That's why I print the balance out again after I call `wave`.

 When we run